 **Tip** Be aware of pickpockets on this tram.
 The trams on this route get very crowded with tourists which has unfortunately attracted skilled pickpockets.

 The stunning Belém Tower is a 16th century fortification that once served as defense for the city of Lisbon.
 It was later turned into a lighthouse and now it’s a popular attraction that draws tourists by the hundreds of thousands each year.

-It’s easy to see why, this picturesque tower is a highlight for anyone’s stay in Lisbon.
+It’s easy to see why this picturesque tower is a highlight of most people’s Lisbon itinerary.
 If you feel like climbing to the top of Belém Tower it costs €6 per person.
 A narrow, spiral staircase leads you to the top of the tower where beautiful views can be seen.

 Pasteis de Belém

 A visit to the famous bakery, Pastéis de Belém, is a must when you’re in Belém.
 This historic bakery is where the original Pastel de Nata recipe was created and has been in operation since 1837.

 Pastel de Nata are the famous Portuguese custard tarts that you’ll find at pretty much every bakery when walking around the city, usually sold for €1 each.
 I couldn’t get enough of these during my time in Lisbon!